GorbunovAlex/gittale/README.md

 - Run any `git` command via `gittale`.
 - For `git commit`, automatically generates a commit message using an LLM based on your staged diff.
-- Simple integration with Gemini API.
+- Simple integration with local Ollama model.

 ## Prerequisites

 - Go (for building the app)
 - `git` installed and available in your `PATH`
-- Access to Gemini API and an API key
+- Access to a local Ollama instance running your preferred model
-- (Optional) `.env` file to configure your API key
+- (Optional) `.env` file to configure your Ollama model (e.g., `OLLAMA_MODEL=your-model`)

 ## Installation

-Ensure you set your Gemini API key in a `.env` file as `API_KEY=YOUR_API_KEY`.
+Ensure you set your Ollama model in a `.env` file as `OLLAMA_MODEL=your-model`.

 ```sh
 git clone git@github.com:GorbunovAlex/gittale.git